 When it comes to plastic surgery, the marks that normally occur are like thin lines raised above the incision site.
 At first, the tissue is red, then it fades to pink until it eventually becomes white and flattens.
 The entire process takes up to a year.
 The marks are most noticeable when the skin is too dark or light.

-Every plastic surgeon will tell you that scarring tends to fade away over time.
+Every plastic surgeon will tell you that breast lift scars tend to fade away over time.
 And while that’s true, it also doesn’t change the fact that part of it will still be visible, especially when you are not wearing any clothes.
 Mastopexy generally involves several surgical techniques and they all leave different scars.
+The most common complications of mastopexy were poor scarring (6%) and seroma formation (2.7%).

 Donut lift.
 This one is needed when you experience moderate sagging in your breast tissue.
 One incision is made around the areola in a circle manner.
 Then the excess skin and fat are removed and the nipple is stitched back up.
 The scar is usually very small and almost invisible because of the site of the incision.
 It’s in the form of a circle.
 This type of lift is often coupled with breast augmentation and is also suitable for women who want to shrink the size of their areolas.